Spanish Spelling Simplified: How to Overcome These 8 Common Mix-ups

 Me alegro que lo hayas pasado bien.
 (I’m happy that you had a good time.)

 Si hubieras dicho algo, habría cambiado todo.
 (If you had said something, it would have changed everything.)

 Of course, haber is far from the only Spanish word that begins with a silent h, although it is one of the most common.
-Here are 10 more:
+Here are some more:

 Hacer (verb) — To do, to make